-The only exception is that Masters may be partially identified even without management messages, via their Announce and
+The exception is Masters may be partially identified even without management messages, via their Announce and Sync messages.

 PTP Monitor uses multicast to discover nodes and to collect information that all nodes have in common.

-PTP Monitor then uses unicast directly to each node to collect further information and monitor changes.
+By default, PTP Monitor then uses unicast directly to each node to collect further information and monitor changes.
+As of

 PTP Monitor sends its multicast discovery packets to each multicast-capable interface on the machine hosting PTP Monitor.